You did it! You finally started your own blog and you’re ready to make this thing work.

 Step Four: Learn something new each day

-Blogging is a lifetime education, I must have said that a million times already.
+Blogging is a lifetime education, I must have said that a million times already I know.
 So take the time to discover and learn something new each day.

-It doesn’t have to be something big, just something small that will help you in the future with your blogging.
+It doesn’t have to be something HUGE that will use up all the resources in your brain, just something small that will help you in the future with your blogging.